Install on Linux

 Always download the browser driver that matches your browser version.
 Using mismatched version would result in a error during runtime.

-Install Browser’s Mugnsoft IDE plugin (OPTIONAL)
+Install Browser extension’s Mugnsoft IDE plugin (for automatic code generation)

 Browser plugin URL